Aichi H9A

-The Aichi H9A was an Imperial Japanese Navy Air Service flying boat used during the first years of World War II for crew training, receiving the designation "Type 2 Training Flying Boat" (二式練習飛行艇, Ni-shiki renshū hikō-tei).
-An uncommon type, it was not encountered by Allied forces until Spring 1945 and was never assigned an Allied reporting name.
+The Aichi H9A was a flying boat trainer designed and produced by the Japanese aircraft manufacturer Aichi.
+It was operated by the Imperial Japanese Navy Air Service (IJAAS) during World War II for crew training, receiving the designation "Type 2 Training Flying Boat" (二式練習飛行艇, Ni-shiki renshū hikō-tei).
+Being an relatively uncommon type, it was not encountered by Allied forces until Spring 1945 and thus was never assigned an Allied reporting name.